LS-Shikano/BwCloud_Server_Setup/README.md

 4. Create .env file

 The script retrieves information by reading environment variables that can be set in a file called ".env".
+Also see "example_env_file.txt"

-### Example .env file:
+### .env file variables explanataion:

 OS stands for Open Stack, which is the cloud platform software BW Cloud uses